Bedfordshire Archives enquiry and research service

 How much do you charge?

-We set our fees and charges annually in consultation with our User Panel and the rates usually go up on 1st April.
+We set our fees and charges annually and the rates usually go up on 1st January.
 For details of current charges see Our Scale of Charges.

 Isn't your charge rather high?